Promoting British Values

 Mutual respect is given high priority in school and promoted through a range of class based and whole school means.
 Children learn that their behaviours have an effect on their own rights and those of others.
 This is supported by our very clear behaviour policy.
 All members of the school community are expected to treat each other with respect and be polite.

-Tolerances of Those of Different Faiths and Beliefs
+Tolerance and understanding of Different Faiths and Beliefs

 All Faiths Children’s Academy is a diverse school with many children coming from a country outside the UK.
 We actively promote diversity through our celebrations of different faiths and cultures.
 Religious Education lessons and PSHE lessons reinforce messages of tolerance and respect for others.
 Members of different faiths and religions are encouraged to share their knowledge to enhance learning within classes and children learn about places of worship that are important to different faiths.